ResearchCodingClub/ResearchCodingClub.github.io/course.md

 forks, pull requests and branches and give you the chance to get some hands-on experience with using version control in a research setting.

-#### Git collaboration

-<span style="color: #ff0000">Wednesday 4th</span> February 2026, 2pm, hands-on in person.

-This course aims to help you develop a deeper understanding of how Git works to facilitate collaboration.
-It builds on the foundations laid by the Git beginners course.
-The core idea around the course is that by improving your understanding of working with branches and how to make your commits tidier and neater it makes it easier to understand pull requests and Git history which in turn makes it easier to collaborate and work on code with others (including your future self!).

 ### Software lifecycle planning

 **Wednesday 19th November 2025, 2pm to 3pm, online - sign up form coming soon**